Roger N. Beachy: Birth, family and education

 Roger N. Beachy was born in 1944 in Plain City, Ohio.
-His farther was a mennonite minister who left school in the 8th grade.
+His father was a mennonite minister who left school in the 8th grade.
 He became interested in plant biology as a high school student at Bethany Christian Schools in Goshen, Indiana.
-In 1966 he completed his BA from Goshen College in Goshen, Indiana.
-He then pursued a Ph.D. in plant pathology from Michigan State University graduating in 1973.
-After defending his dissertation, Beachy began a postdoc in the lab of Milton Zaitlin at the University of Arizona but he was only there for nine months when Prof. Zaitlin moved the entire research group to Cornell University, where Beachy remained for another four years.
+In 1966, he completed his BA from Goshen College in Goshen, Indiana.
+He then pursued a Ph.D. in plant pathology from Michigan State University and graduated in 1973.
+After defending his dissertation, Beachy began a postdoc in the lab of Milton Zaitlin at the University of Arizona, but he was only there for nine months when Prof. Zaitlin moved the entire research group to Cornell University, where Beachy remained for another four years.

-He is a second cousin of Stanford biologist Philip A. Beachy and historian Robert M. Beachy, and is also a relative of author Stephen Beachy.

 Academic career

-In 1978 Beachy was hired as an assistant professor in the Biology Department of Washington University in St. Louis.
+In 1978, Beachy was hired as an assistant professor in the Biology Department of Washington University in St. Louis.
 He remained at Washington University, being promoted to associate and then full professor and becoming the head of the Center for Plant Science and Biotechnology, until 1991.
-From 1991 to 1998 he was the head of the Plant Biology division of Scripps Research Institute.
-In 1999 he was recruited to be the inaugural president of the Donald Danforth Plant Science Center in St. Louis, MO as well as resuming his appointment was Washington University.
+From 1991 to 1998, he was the head of the Plant Biology division of Scripps Research Institute.
+In 1999, he was recruited to be the inaugural president of the Donald Danforth Plant Science Center in St. Louis, MO as well as resuming his appointment with Washington University.
 He left the Danforth Center in 2009 when he was appointed as the director of the National Institute of Food and Agriculture by President Obama, a role he served in until 2011.
 He also served on the Life Sciences jury for the Infosys Prize in 2009.
-From 2014-2020 he was a member of the National Science Board.
+From 2014-2020, he was a member of the National Science Board.